Title I at MHE

 Schools are identified for Title I support based on the socio economic status of the students that attend.
 Regulations require that schools involve a team of stakeholders, including staff, parents, and community members in determining how funds are best used to meet the needs of a school.
 Title I schools are held accountable for and support student achievement, school improvement, staff development, and family engagement.

-Our Title I facilitator ensures that the school-wide plans are coordinated and research based to benefit students in their classroom activities, the faculty in their ongoing professional development, and parents for supportive engagement according to federal guidelines.
-Needs assessments based on surveys, observations, evaluation, data analyzes and performance outcomes help determine use of funds for our school.
+Our Title I facilitator ensures that the Title I initiatives are coordinated and research based to benefit students in their classroom activities, the faculty in their ongoing professional development, and parents for supportive engagement according to federal guidelines.
+Needs assessments based on surveys, observations, evaluation, data analyses and performance outcomes help determine use of funds for our school.
 Title I funds are supplement to local support and can be used at the school level in a variety of ways.

 - Communities in Schools

-Each Title I school is required to ask for input from parents regarding the development of a parent involvement policy.
+Each Title I school is required to ask for input from parents regarding the development of a parent engagement policy.
 This policy explains how the school plans to work with parents to review and improve parent programs and describes how parents can participate in planning these programs.
-If you have any concerns or suggestions for our Home-School Compact or our Parent Policy, please contact Kim Sunderland, Title I Facilitator, at 820-4090.

-As per ESSA, families may request information regarding the professional qualifications of their child’s teachers, including:
+Parents may request information regarding the professional qualifications of their student’s teachers, including the following:

-* Whether the teacher has met State qualification and certification requirements for the grade levels and subject he/she is teaching;
+- Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction

-Our Title I Planning Team is made up of parents, community members, and school staff who are committed to improving school programs and procedures, improving student achievement, and increasing parental involvement.
-Our School Improvement Council/ Title I Planning Team meets to analyze and evaluate program activities, staff and parent surveys, and school test data.
-All are welcome to attend any meeting.
-At this time, meetings will be held virtually.
+Our Title I Committee/SIC is made up of parents, community members, and school staff who are committed to improving school programs and procedures, improving student achievement, and increasing parental engagement.
+Our Title I Committee/SIC meets throughout the school year to analyze and evaluate program activities, staff and parent surveys, and school test data.